OWASP/www-project-threat-dragon/docs-2/development/testing/e2e.md

 ## End to End testing

-## What is End to End testing... and why?

-End to end tests are executed against a full, running instance of the application.
+End to end tests are executed against a full, running instance of Threat Dragon.
-They are intended to mock user behavior and asserting that the the application behaves as expected.
+They are intended to mock user behavior and assert that the the application behaves as expected.
-While it's not practical to cover every possible user interaction, we strive to cover the intended flows that our users would take.
+While it's not practical to cover every possible user interaction, the testing covers most of the intended flows.
-Finally, E2E testing is the last step before deploying in our continuous delivery pipeline.
+E2E testing is the last step before deploying in the continuous delivery pipeline.
-We want to make sure that the quality is there before releasing it!

 ## Running e2e tests